 With these rasters prepared, the construction of our Geonomics model was straightforward.
-We generated a template Geonomics parameters file (using gnx.make_parameters_file(…)), then edited it to match our study system.
-We needed a parameters file that could parameterize: 2 ‘file’-type Layers (i.e. layers red in from files; see the Geonomics documentation for details), both of which would undergo landscape-change; 1 Species, with movement, a movement-surface, and genomes with 1 trait; and data-collection.
-The Geonomics command we ran to generate a template Geonomics parameters file with those components was:
+We generated a template Geonomics parameters file then edited it to match our study system.
+We needed a parameters file that could parameterize: 2 ‘file’-type Layers, both of which would undergo landscape-change; 1 Species, with movement, a movement-surface, and genomes with 1 trait; and data-collection.

->>> gnx.make_parameters_file(filepath=‘yosemite_params.py’, layers=[{‘type’: ‘file’, ‘change’: True}, {‘type’: ‘file’, ‘change’: True}], species=[{‘movement’: True,

-‘movement_surface’: True, ‘genomes’: True, ‘n_traits’: 1}], data=True) We edited the resulting file, setting the appropriate parameter values to indicate the locations of our starting temperature and habitat-suitability rasters and the locations of our directories of change rasters for those layers.
+We edited the resulting file, setting the appropriate parameter values to indicate the locations of our starting temperature and habitat-suitability rasters and the locations of our directories of change rasters for those layers.
 We set other life-history and demographic parameters to reasonable values, based on current knowledge of S. graciosus biology (see parameters file, in Supplements, for full details).

-Then, in a Python script (also in the Supplements), we used our parameters file to create a Geonomics model object (using model = gnx.make_model(…)), then ran that model.
+), we used our parameters file to create a Geonomics model object (using model = gnx.make_model(…)), then ran that model.
 We used model.walk(…) to run the burn-in, run the main phase for 500 pre-climate change timesteps (to develop a pattern of local adaptation), then run the main phase for an additional 100 timesteps of climate change.
 The model.walk function is what we refer to as Geonomics’ ‘advanced’ mode above; as opposed to model.run, it allows the user to run the model for only a certain number of timesteps, then pause it to call their own custom code.
 In our case, we stopped the model at timesteps 500 (before climate change) and 600 (after climate change), each time plotting the landscape layers, the population, and a neighborhood-meaned raster of the population’s phenotypes (using a custom function written in-script).

-This produced the results seen in Figure 4.
 The model generates a clear and realistic pattern of polygenic adaptation to the elevation-based temperature gradient in the Yosemite region, and that gradient of local adaptation exhibits a pronounced upslope shift in response to the period of climate change.
-These results are visible both heuristically (from the individuals’ phenotypes plotted before and after climate change) and analytically (from the neighborhood-meaned phenotype rasters plotted at the same time points).
+These results are visible both heuristically (from the individuals’ phenotypes plotted before and after climate change) and analytically (from the neighborhood- phenotype rasters plotted at the same time points).
 Population size is roughly 34,000 before climate change, declining to roughly 28,000 at the end of the simulation.